- FormAssembly Specific Information

 What is the GDPR?

 - The EU GDPR (General Data Protection Regulation) is a law that deals with data privacy in the European Union.
-Taking the place of a 1995 directive, the GDPR is updated to fit with the changing times.
 As a regulation, rather than a directive, the GDPR is enforceable and carries with it large fines for non-compliance.
 Overall, the GDPR was created to further safeguard data privacy for citizens of the EU, while at the same time standardizing data privacy laws in Europe and changing how organizations manage data privacy.